-This course provides knowledge and practical skills required by any cybersecurity roles.
-Course assignments will require the use of technologies and tools to identify and address security threats, attacks and vulnerabilities.
+This course provides knowledge and practical skills required for a variety of cybersecurity roles.
+Throughout this course, students will use technologies and tools to identify and address security threats, attacks and vulnerabilities.
 Emphasis is placed on the latest trends and techniques in risk management, risk mitigation, threat management and intrusion detection.
 This course also covers principles and foundations of network architecture and design, cryptography and PKI.
-Prerequisite: IS 5203 Network Management
+Prerequisite: IS 5203